 Senior Youth Worker with Jersey Youth Service with a degree in Geography and Development studies and a Masters in Youth and Community Work.
 Attended several JH sub-committees including diversity and inclusion when a Board Apprentice.

 Former President of Société Jersiaise with extensive knowledge of Jersey’s history.
 Attends several JH sub-committees and represents Trustees at Records Advisory Panel meetings.

 Senior roles within Public Health team, developing strategic policy, guidance and public communications with a special interest in digital health.
 Degree in Medicine and MPhil (Masters) in Public Health.

 CEO Jersey Water.
 Chartered Director and Chartered Accountant with significant boardroom and governance experience, finance and accountancy expertise.

 Société Jersiaise President (since 2021).
 Experienced in charity work as both a manager and fund raiser.

 Do you share our vision to be an inspirational guardian and champion of our Island’s rich and varied history?
 Trustee recruitment vacancies can be found on the Jersey Appointments Commission website.
 Trustees are not remunerated.

 We have a strong commitment to diversity on our Board.
 We aim to ensure that the Board of Trustees is a diverse and balanced group of people, in terms of gender, ethnicity, age, disability, experience, skills, track record and attitude and who all share a commitment to Jersey Heritage Trust.

+The Chair and Trustees of Jersey Heritage are appointed by the Board with Chair recruitment overseen by Jersey Appointments Commission.
 The roles and responsibilities of the Board of Trustees are set out in the Code of Conduct for Trustees.